OpenMobileAlliance/githubpages-doc-guidelines/content/en/overview.md

 The **Modules** section describes the different types of `modules` and its content types.

+### How to ...
-Finally, the **How to ...
-Example** section, provides a step by step example of how to create a menu and the content for the webpage [TestFests](https://lwm2m.openmobilealliance.org/testfests/).
+The **How to ...** section, provides a step by step example of how to setup your local environment and create different types of content:
+* How to create a webpage [TestFests](https://lwm2m.openmobilealliance.org/testfests/)
+* How to create a Blog
+* How to create a News

 The website has been constructed using a framework developed by [`StandardsCode`]() an open-source project that maintains and develop the [framework]() used to build the [lwm2m.openmobilealliance.org](https://lwm2m.openmobilealliance.org/) website.